DPhil in Medical Sciences

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

-• a first-class or strong upper second-class undergraduate degree with honours in a biomedical or related science subject.
+- a first-class or strong upper second-class undergraduate degree with honours in a biomedical or science subject relevant to the project for which you are applying.

 However, entrance is very competitive and most successful applicants have a first-class degree or the equivalent.

-For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0, but most successful applicants have a GPA of 3.7 or the equivalent.
+For applicants with a degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.5 out of 4.0.
+However, most successful applicants have a GPA of 3.7 or the equivalent.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.